 While many districts have quality programs in place that meet the needs of the gifted; many others do not have such programs.
 Advocacy is a significant factor that impacts the quality of a school district’s program for the gifted.
 The most effective advocacy comes from inside the district and from the outside community.
 These advocates can maintain the necessary vigilance that ensures gifted programs remain a priority.

 When there is no advocate within the school system, the role of the parent advocate becomes even more valuable.
 A group of advocates can increase the likelihood of having an impact—there is potential strength in numbers.
 But it is important to establish a positive working relationship with the school district.
 Good advocacy is most effective when the advocates has done their homework, and know how and when to approach school leaders in a positive and professional manner.

-There are approximately 20 Parent Support Groups in Texas that have affiliate memberships with TAGT.
-View the list.
-About half of them have web pages.
-Visit their websites and see what information you can learn from them.
+There are Parent Support Groups throughout the state have affiliate memberships with TAGT.
+Visit their websites to see what information you can learn from them.
 Contact their leaders to find out first-hand what issues they face and what strategies have been successful for them.

-• The Sample Bylaws of the Hurst-Euless-Bedford Association for the Gifted and Talented (HEBAGT) will give you an example of how one group has achieved ongoing success using a more formal structure for its design.
+• The Sample Bylaws of the Hurst-Euless-Bedford Association for the Gifted and Talented (HEBAGT) will give you an example of how one group used a more formal structure for its design.

 • Suggestions for Good Advocacy provide a reminder of the best ways to approach and behave with various people in your role as advocate.